Anatomy

 Symptoms of bone fractures include:

-The broken bone might push through the surrounding skin in the most severe cases, known as compound fractures.
+The broken bone might push through the surrounding skin in the most severe cases, known as open fractures.

 Recovery times vary depending on many factors.
 They can range from weeks to months, depending on age, health, type of fracture, and the location and severity of the fracture.
 Other injuries may complicate treatment.